 Clinical trial history.
 CE, Comparative Effectiveness; CFR, Code of Federal Regulations; CONSORT, Consolidated Standards of Reporting Trials; FDA, Food and Drug Administration; GCP, Good Clinical Practice; ICH, International Conference on Harmonization; IRB, Institutional Review Board; NCI, National Cancer Institute; NIH, National Institutes of Health; SCT, Society for Clinical Trials.

 The history of clinical trials is important for understanding the impetus for good clinical practice guidelines, as well as the evolution of the drug and device development process.
 On average, the typical time from initial development to introduction into clinical practice for a drug in the United States is 15 years (Woosley and Cossman, 2007).
 Because therapeutic development is a time-consuming and costly process, it is important to take the time to develop the most appropriate study design and ensure proper conduct and analysis of the trial.
 There are plenty of examples of failed clinical trials, and the cause is not necessarily the absence of a treatment effect.
 For example, several trials were conducted in acute stroke only to conclude that patients may not have been treated early enough after the injury.
 Similarly, hundreds of AIDS trials were conducted before it was determined that CD4 cell levels might not be a reliable surrogate for AIDS.
-There are examples in areas where technology is evolving quickly in ...
+There are examples in areas where technology is evolving quickly in which ...